msillano/tuyaDAEMON/README.md

 A second _**debug REST**_ interface is synchronous and dedicated to development applications.
 See, as an example, tuyaDAEMON.toolkit, a PHP application to help devices management.

+### DataBase interface

- > **TuyaDEAMON** automatically logs any message and measurement on a DB, a useful option for analysis and statistics, while now we are able to manage, in a simple and homogeneous way, new conditions and automatisms that cannot be achieved using only **Tuya-cloud** resources.
+ **TuyaDEAMON** automatically logs any message and measurement on a DB, a useful option for analysis and statistics.

 _If you are interested in the reasons behind the tuyaDAEMON's project choices, you can read [why-tuyaDEAMON](why-tuyaDAEMON.pdf) - In italiano: [perché-tuyaDAEMON](perché-tuyaDEAMON.pdf)._